openedx/edx-documentation/en_us/shared/preface.rst

 * Investigate other resources.
 Some courses have a :ref:`wiki<SFD Wiki>`, which can be a good source of information.
-Outside of the course, a course-specific Facebook page or Twitter feed might be available for learners to share information.
+Outside of the course, a course-specific social media (ex: Facebook group) or messaging community (ex: Discord) might be available for learners to share information.

 =================================
 Resources on the edx.org Website
 =================================

-To help you get started with the edX learning experience, edX offers a course (of course!).
-You can find the edX Demo_ course on the edx.org website.
+To help you get started with the learning experience, edX offers a Demo_ course that introduces the core concepts of using the system.

 When you are working in an edX course, you can select **Help** to access a help center with `frequently asked questions`_  and answers.

 If you still have questions or suggestions, you can contact the `edX Support`_ team for help.

-For opportunities to meet others who are interested in edX courses, check the edX Global Community meetup_ group.

 .. _The edX Partner Portal: